 The Zenhaven is a flippable latex mattress that offers two firmness options, great for sleepers of all styles!

 Best Cooling Mattress That Won’t Sag

-Built with a quilted pillow top over layers of gel-infused memory foam and pocketed coils, this bed strikes a nice balance between pressure relief and support.
-Specifically to the cooling piece, the gel infusion in the top layer helps to absorb and dissipate body heat while the spaces between the coils encourage airflow throughout the structure.
+Built with a quilted cover over layers of gel-infused memory foam and pocketed coils, this bed strikes a nice balance between pressure relief and support.
+The gel infusion in its top layer helps to absorb and dissipate body heat while the spaces between the coils encourage airflow throughout the structure.
 There’s also some nice edge support incorporated around the coils, which both maximizes the usable surface area of the bed and increases the longevity of the mattress as a whole.
 In short, this is a high-quality mattress built to keep its shape overtime.

 Interested?
 Head on over to my full DreamCloud mattress review to learn more.

 This tall hybrid mattress combines foams with pocketed coils for a luxuriously supportive sleeping experience.

 If you’re looking to snag a memory foam mattress that won’t sag, I’d recommend taking a look at the Layla Hybrid mattress.
 When compared to other memory foam options on the market, this one does the best job of supporting the top layers of plush foam so as to avoid any pesky sagging.